-- Have completed a four-year baccalaureate degree from an accredited American university or senior college, or its equivalent - Be accepted on a regular or provisional basis into the two graduate programs in which enrollment is desired - Submit a planned program for completion of the two graduate programs to advisers from both programs for their approval.
-The advisers must meet with and counsel the student regarding the planned program prior to approval.
+- Have completed a four-year baccalaureate degree from an accredited American university or senior college, or its equivalent - Be accepted on a regular or provisional basis into the two graduate programs in which enrollment is desired - Submit a planned program for completion of the two graduate programs to advisors from both programs for their approval.
+The advisors must meet with and counsel the student regarding the planned program prior to approval.
 Until such approval, the student is admitted to the dual enrollment status on a provisional basis only.
-When the planned program has been approved, the advisers communicate such approval to the appropriate school deans/graduate program coordinators and to the dean of the School of Graduate

-Studies, who will clear the student for regular admission into the two programs.
-Advisers from both programs continue to approve course work on a semester to semester basis as the student continues on dual enrollment.
+When the planned program has been approved, the advisors communicate such approval to the appropriate school deans/graduate program coordinators and to the dean of the School of Graduate Studies.
+They, in turn, will clear the student for regular admission into the two programs.
+Advisors from both programs continue to approve course work on a semester to semester basis as the student continues on dual enrollment.
 Changes and exceptions related to the planned program must be approved through regular channels, including both schools, if more than one school is involved in the proposed graduate programs.

-The limitations on the credits taken are the
+The limitations on the credits taken are the following:

-- The student must satisfy the GPA requirements and program expectations of both - The usual regulations and limits with respect to transfer credit apply when taking two degrees concurrently.
-Students taking more than one master's degree concurrently may not use more than 20% of the credits from one degree program to apply to another degree program, unless appropriate approvals are obtained for an exception.
+- The student must satisfy the GPA requirements and program expectations of both programs. - The usual regulations and limits with respect to transfer credit apply when taking two degrees at the same time.
+Students taking more than one master's degree at the same time may not apply more than 20% of the credits from one degree program to another degree program.
 Students enrolled for two degrees at different levels-for example, the EdS and the PhD-must meet the minimum requirements for total credits taken from Andrews University for each degree. - The same provisions for normal course loads at the graduate level apply as for all graduate programs. - If the two degrees are at the same level (i.e., each is a master's degree), the two courses of study cannot be within the same major field.